 Your little one: Footprints, which make a fun hospital souvenir, as well as fingerprints, are now present on your baby, who weighs about 1 ½ pounds.

 Your body: You've likely had vaginal discharge throughout your pregnancy, and you may see it pick up around now.
-As long as it's clear or white and odorless, it's not a cause for alarm, but see your provider if you suspect a yeast infection, which, along with urinary tract infections, you're more prone to during pregnancy.
+As long as it's clear or white and odorless, it's not a cause for alarm.
+Make an appointment to see your provider if you suspect a yeast infection, which, along with urinary tract infections, you're more prone to during pregnancy.

 Your little one: Around this time is when baby's eyes, which were previously sealed shut, start opening and closing.